BRISCO OF WESTWARD

 [30] Austin W. Spencer, Maureen Markt Dearborn and David Curtis Dearborn, “William1 Briscoe of Boston, Massachusetts, His English Origin, and the Brisko and Wilson Families of Cumberland”, The New England Historical and Genealogical Register, 178(2024):5-51.

-[22] Austin W. Spencer, Maureen Markt Dearborn and David Curtis Dearborn, “William1 Briscoe of Boston, Massachusetts, His English Origin, and the Brisko and Wilson Families of Cumberland”, The New England Historical and Genealogical Register, 178(2024):5-51; Cumbria Archive Service, PROB/1591/INVX5.
+[31] Austin W. Spencer, Maureen Markt Dearborn and David Curtis Dearborn, “William1 Briscoe of Boston, Massachusetts, His English Origin, and the Brisko and Wilson Families of Cumberland”, The New England Historical and Genealogical Register, 178(2024):5-51; Cumbria Archives, PROB/1591/INVX5.

-[26] Cumbria Archive Service, PROB/1631/WINVX4.
-Agnes was probably the mother of Guy’s children and still living in 1648/49 when the will of Robert Brisco left to his son John “one bed now standing in his grandmothers house” and to his son Anthony property “that is in his grandmothers house”.
+[35] Cumbria Archives, PROB/1631/WINVX4.
+In 1648/49, the will of Robert Brisco left to his son John “one bed now standing in his grandmothers house” and to his son Anthony property “that is in his grandmothers house”.

 [40] James Wilson, “The Early Registers of the Parish of Westward”, Transactions of the Cumberland & Westmorland Antiquarian & Archaeological Society, 13(1895):103-17, at 113.